 But we need to remember that “what works” is not just our methodologies, or programs or even our research “proving” that one approach is better than another.
 That’s because the active ingredient in any Bible engagement program is God’s Word and its ability to change lives.

-Of course, I’m not saying that we should forget about research, or that we should scrap our good programs and adopt “worst practices”.
+Of course, I’m not saying we should forget about research, or that we should scrap our good programs and literally adopt “worst practices”.
 But I am saying that all our efforts to develop and implement effective Bible engagement methods should lead us to a greater sense of awe at the power of God’s Word to change lives, and a greater sense of humility about the role we play in that process.
 Because if we lose sight of that, we’ve missed the main point.